 On the other hand, we have teachers.
 They needed to adapt to an unprecedented challenge with all means necessary – didactically speaking – while also focusing on their pupils’ struggles.

-Social-emotional learning and EdTech in K-12
+EdTech, social-emotional learning and mental health in K-12

 Although technology is often depicted as an enemy of mental well-being when it’s improperly used, EdTech can truly support students’ mental health.